The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 **Afflatus Solace (Lily spell)**

 An instant cast, 0 MP spell that heals the target for 800p, putting it equivalent to Cure II in terms of healing power.
 In raid scenarios, it is not used too often compared to its AoE counterpart, Afflatus Rapture, especially since a lot of single target healing can be covered with oGCDs.
-If you are in synced content where Afflatus Misery is not available (such as level 70 ultimates), Afflatus Solace becomes even lower than Regen in priority unless the full healing is needed immediately (due to its lower total potency and the fact that Regen is also an instant cast GCD).
+If you are in synced content where Afflatus Misery is not available (such as level 70 Ultimates), Afflatus Solace becomes even lower than Regen in priority unless the full healing is needed immediately (due to its lower total potency and the fact that Regen is also an instant cast GCD).

 ### AoE Spells